wombleton/gitlaw-nz/acts/C/Citizenship Act 1977.md

     *   (e) knowingly resists, obstructs, or deceives any person who is exercising or attempting to exercise any function or power imposed or conferred under this Act.

-    (2) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 10 years or a fine not exceeding $50,000, or both, who, knowingly and without reasonable excuse,---
+    (2) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 10 years or a fine not exceeding $50,000, or both, who, knowingly and without reasonable excuse,---

     *   (a) records, deletes, or alters any entry in a citizenship register or database; or